TheJoker4320/vision-framework/README.md

 WIP

 ## Credits
-Vision Proccessing team which inculdes:
+Current Vision Proccessing team which inculdes (As of 2019):
-Zohar Shaked
+* Zohar Shaked
-Shay Linzberg
+* Shay Linzberg
-Nadav Moran
+* Nadav Moran

+Past Vision Processing team:
-Bar-Hen Krochmel
+* Bar-Hen Krochmel

 Special thanks to:
 Daniel Vaserstein - For helping us organize our code better and helping set the project conventions.